xmos/sw_usb_audio/doc/sw_resource.rst

 .. note::

-    The XUD library requires an 80MIPS cores to function correctly (i.e. on a 500MHz parts only six cores can run).
+    The XUD library requires an 80MIPS core to function correctly (i.e. on a 500MHz part only six cores can run).

 .. note::